YuriyDubinin/ticker-pulse-bot-cpp/README.md

 1. **fmt**: A modern C++ formatting library.
 2. **ZLIB**: A compression library required for some of the dependencies.
 3. **OpenSSL**: A toolkit for implementing secure communication protocols.
+4. **CURL**: A library for transferring data with URLs, supporting a wide range of protocols (HTTP, HTTPS, FTP, etc.).
+5. **nlohmann_json**: A header-only library for working with JSON in a modern and intuitive C++ style.
-4. **Telegram Bot API**: The bot uses a static library for interacting with Telegram.
+6. **Telegram Bot API**: The bot uses a static library for interacting with Telegram.
 This is included via the `libTgBot.a` file built by vcpkg.

 These dependencies will be automatically installed via **vcpkg** during the setup process.